 Haleem Khan was born to dance.

 Haleem Khan, his passion is dancing and keeping the tradition of classical Indian dance.

 Today I want to introduce you to an exceptional young friend and an incredible dancer.
 He already pursued his dream and is on the way to the next and bigger one.

-He already is a star in his country and has been dancing abroad as well.
-Haleem Khan got many awards and an honorary doctorate.
-He did act in movies, talked on TED and there is a book about him with the title: “To Dance or not to Dance”?
+He is already a star in his country and has been dancing abroad as well.
+Haleem Khan received many awards and an honorary doctorate.
+He acted in movies, talked on TED, and there is a book about him titled: “To Dance or not to Dance”?
 His talent and commitment are astounding.

 He also gives a shining example for all dreamers who want to reach a goal in life.
 I want to write his story.
 Against all the odds and adversity, he did get to his dream.
 I hope this little interview will inspire you.

 Haleem was born in a little town to a Muslim family.
 As a kid, he found his passion by watching movies.
-He was fascinated by classical Indian dance, and he wanted to learn the Kuchipudi dance.
+He was fascinated by classical Indian dance and wanted to learn the Kuchipudi dance.
 Men, including the female roles, perform this dance.

 Maybe you can imagine what it means if a Muslim kid wants to dance with a female in a traditional yogic dance.
 Even today and in western countries, it would provoke a lot of judgment.
 It would be unthinkable in many places.
 But this brave, spirited kid did not bury his dream.
 He found a teacher and studied dance in secret for eight years.

 I asked him: “Tell me a bit about the feelings you had as a child.
-Have you been scared when you did learn dancing in secret”?
+Have you been scared when you did learn to dance in secret”?

 He answered :